Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Thus, in the end of the day, the code written using the convenience API is:

   - more expressive,
-  - closer to the abstraction level of the problem being solved,
+  - at a higher level of abstraction (closer to the abstraction level of the problem being solved),
-  - shorter,
+  - significantly shorter,
   - almost as fast as one written using the basic API layer.

-The code written using this layer expresses *what* it does, rather then *how*.
+The code written using this layer expresses in a declarative way *what* it does, rather then *how*.
 Let's look at code samples.

 ### Server side